Element

 Our tests need to take these waiting times into account, otherwise we would get a lot of errors because elements could not be located on the website since the website has not been fully loaded yet.

-• visible waits until the element is visible on the website (default value; not obscured by another element or hidden via CSS styles)
+existwaits until the element exists on the websitevisiblewaits until the element is visible on the website (default value; not obscured by another element or hidden via CSS styles)textwaits until the element has any text contentvaluewaits until the element has any value (only forValuePageElementclasses)

 import { stores } from '?/page_objects';